 It’s a nearly universal business maxim that generating quality leads is the No. 1 challenge the average company faces.

 Even more difficult, however, is converting.
-Still, content plays a role in the conversion process because 96 percent of people who land on your site are nowhere near ready to become a customer.
-That means you will need to continuously nurture leads (potentially for years) with content that will finally serve a business goal of yours down the road.
+Still, content plays a role in the conversion process because 96% of people who land on your site are not yet ready to become a customer.
+That means you will need to continuously nurture leads through a content ecosystem that will finally serve a business goal of yours down the road.

-Partnering with a content agency isn’t always a clearcut decision.
+Partnering with a content marketing agency isn’t always a clear-cut decision.
 Who’s better?
 Does price trump all?
 How expansive should the service offerings be?

 Shop around, and ask the tough questions before committing to a contract.
 The future of your lead gen success is at stake, as you’ll be entrusting an outside entity with an immensely important business activity.

-But, hey, agencies have been there and done that before.
+But, hey, website content agencies have been there and done that before.
 That’s why they exist.